HaiMengg/HaiMengg/README.md

 ## Hi there 👋

+- 🌱 I’m interested in learning new technologies and learning video game development
+- 🔭 I’m currently working on 2 game projects
 <!--
 **HaiMengg/HaiMengg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.